Blueprint For Jobs: ReThink. ReVitalize. ReBuild.

-> According to figures from National Grid, the impact of the governor’s proposed energy tax extension on a typical large business is estimated at $30,000 per year.
+- According to figures from National Grid, the impact of the Executive’s proposed energy tax extension on a typical large business is estimated at $30,000 per year.
 The added cost on a typical small business would be about $540 per year.
 Average household utility bills would increase $55 per year.

 CUTTING RED TAPE

-> Repeal at least 1,000 job-killing rules and regulations.
-The legislation is modeled on a successful effort in the state of Florida that ultimately led to more than 3,000 regulations and rules being identified for repeal and/or revision.
+To address this problem, the Blueprint for Jobs includes legislation that would direct Executive State Agencies to repeal at least 1,000 job-killing rules and regulations.
+The legislation is modeled on a successful effort in the State of Florida that ultimately led to more than 3,000 regulations and rules being identified for repeal and/or revision.

-> A constitutional amendment that would empower the legislature to exercise veto power over any new regulations that negatively impact job creation and retention efforts.
+The Blueprint for Jobs includes a Constitutional Amendment that would empower the Legislature to exercise veto power over any new regulations that negatively impact job creation and retention efforts.
 The Administrative Regulations Review Commission (ARRC) would conduct regular reviews and make recommendations to the full Legislature.

 ACCESS TO JOB TRAINING OPPORTUNITIES FOR ALL NEW YORKERS